trrrrr617/dataset-production/README.md

 Airconditioner Q&A dataset making

-This is a code for making datasets in user's intention recognizing which appears as Q&A. It needs files recording different nodes which user may wanted the conditioner to gain.
+This is a code for making datasets in user's intention recognizing which appears as Q&A. It needs files recording nodes of characteristics that user may wanted the conditioner to gain.

 The program is based on prompt engineering and free LLM apis(or local LLM)